LaniusZH/learngit/readme.txt

 sdasdasdasdads
 Git has a mutable index called stage.
-My stupid boss still prefers SV creating a ner branch is quicks
+My stupid boss still prefers SV
+Creating a new branch is quick & simple.